Prayer & Fellowship

 Prayer Services

-Service Trip Send-Off: Honoring our Ignatian tradition, we send students, faculty and staff out on solidarity-immersion trips each fall, winter, and spring break with prayers and blessings.
-All members of the Rockhurst community are invited to attend and to pray for our students and the people they serve before, during, and after their journeys to domestic and international service sites.
+Service Trip Send-Off: Honoring our Ignatian tradition, we send students, faculty, and staff out on solidarity immersion trips each fall, winter, and spring break with prayers and blessings.
+All members of the Rockhurst community are invited to attend and pray for our students and the people they serve before, during, and after their journeys to domestic and international service sites.

 Yom HaShoah: We annually commemorate Yom HaShoah, Holocaust Remembrance Day, by reading the names of persons murdered by the Nazis, including 152 Jesuits.
 The day concludes with an interfaith prayer service.
 Rockhurst University is home to the only plaque in the world that honors all 152 Jesuits who were killed by the Nazis.